Who can use this feature?

 File and folder actions

-If you hover over a file or folder you will see a small ellipsis menu appear and, depending on the integrations you have installed, you should see a menu similar to this :
+If you hover over a file or folder, you will see a small ellipsis menu appear and, depending on the integrations you have installed, you should see a menu similar to this:

-Private folders
+Restricted folders